Michael McKean: Career

-2010s

-On January 20, 2010, it was announced that McKean would return in an episode of Smallville alongside his spouse Annette O'Toole.

-In May 2010, McKean won the Celebrity Jeopardy! tournament by defeating Jane Curtin and Cheech Marin.
+In 2010, McKean returned in an episode of Smallville alongside his wife and won the Celebrity Jeopardy! tournament by defeating Jane Curtin and Cheech Marin.
 The earnings were donated to the International Myeloma Foundation in honor of McKean's friend Lee Grayson, who died of myeloma in 2004.
 In Summer 2010, McKean took over the role of the Stage Manager in Thornton Wilder's Our Town at the Barrow Street Playhouse in New York's Greenwich Village.
-His run ended on August 24, 2010.
 In 2011, McKean appeared on an episode of Sesame Street as a rock star looking for "rocks" to be in an all ROCK-band.

-In April 2012, McKean began performing on Broadway in Gore Vidal's The Best Man.
-On May 22, 2012, McKean was hit by a car in New York City, suffering a broken leg.
-On June 1, 2012, McKean was released from the hospital to begin physical rehabilitation.
-He appeared in the HBO comedy series Family Tree in early 2013.

-In early 2014, McKean played J. Edgar Hoover in Broadway previews of Robert Schenkkan's Lyndon B. Johnson bio-play All the Way, starring Emmy winner Bryan Cranston as Lyndon B. Johnson.
+In 2012, McKean began performing on Broadway in Gore Vidal's The Best Man.
+During the show's run, he was hit by a car in New York City, suffering a broken leg.
+He appeared in the HBO comedy series Family Tree in 2013.
+In 2014, McKean played J. Edgar Hoover in Broadway previews of Robert Schenkkan's Lyndon B. Johnson bio-play All the Way, starring Emmy winner Bryan Cranston as Lyndon B. Johnson.

 In 2015, McKean began appearing as a regular cast member in the first three seasons of Breaking Bad spin-off Better Call Saul in the role of the main character's older brother Chuck McGill – a new character created for the series – also having guest appearances in the show's fourth and sixth seasons.
 The same year, McKean began hosting the Cooking Channel television series Food: Fact or Fiction?
 This lighthearted show takes a look at food urban legends and features him both as host and narrator to some segments within each episode.

 In 2018, McKean played Doug Forcett in the NBC sitcom The Good Place, a former stoner from Calgary, Alberta, Canada, who had a mushroom-induced hallucination in the 1970s and correctly guessed 92% of the afterlife.
 While Doug Forcett is mentioned multiple times in the show, McKean only portrayed him in one episode.
 McKean played Sgt.
 Shadwell in the 2019 television mini-series adaptation of the novel Good Omens.
+Following the death of Cindy Williams in January 2023, McKean is the last surviving original cast member of Laverne & Shirley.

 Personal life

-In 1970, McKean married Susan Russell.
-They had two children, Colin (born 1976) and Fletcher (born 1985).
-They divorced in 1993.
-He married actress and singer Annette O'Toole in 1999; she had two children, Nell and Anna, from a previous marriage.
-Colin McKean died in 2012.
+McKean married Susan Russell in 1970, and they had two sons, Colin and Fletcher, before divorcing in 1993.
+In 1999, he married Annette O'Toole becoming the stepfather of her two children from a previous marriage.
+McKean's son Colin died in 2012.